Deanfost/journal/README.md

 On first start, run the first db management command above to initialize the db.

 ## Tests
-The backend includes both load test and unit test suites.

-### Unit Tests
 To test the backend, run `npm test` within `/express`.
 All tests take place on db "db_test".

-### Load Tests (for fun)
-Load testing utilizes the Artillery package.
-First install artillery globally with `npm i -g artillery`.
-Then run a test suite in `/express/test/artillery` with `artillery run path/to/script.yml`.